Leon-Bor/NTFS-MacOS/README.md

-# Enable NTFS READ/WRITE MacOS
+# Enable NTFS RITE MacOS in 5 minutes
 Enable writing to NTFS hard drives for free in Mac OS X.

 ## What we need: